Panthay Rebellion: Course of the war

 The rebellion started as widespread local uprisings in virtually every region of the province.
 It was the rebels in western Yunnan under the leadership of Du Wenxiu who, by gaining control of Dali in 1856 (which they retained until its fall in 1872), became the major military and political center of opposition to the Qing government.
 Upon taking power, Du Wenxiu promised that he would ally with the Taiping Rebellion, which also aimed to overthrew the Qing dynasty.
 The rebels captured the city of Dali, which became the base for their operations, and they declared themselves a separate political entity from China.
 The rebels identified their nation as Pingnan Guo (Ping-nan Kuo; 平南国 (Pacified Southern State, 平南國)).
 Tribal pagan animism, Confucianism, and Islam were all legalized and "honoured" with a "Chinese-style bureaucracy" in Du Wenxiu's Sultanate.
 A third of the Sultanate's military posts were filled with Han Chinese, who also filled the majority of civil posts.
 Du Wenxiu wore Chinese clothing, and he mandated the use of the Arabic language by his regime.
 Du also banned pork.
 Ma Rulong also banned pork in areas under his control after he surrendered and joined the Qing forces.

-The Imperial government was hindered by a profusion of problems in various parts of the sprawling empire, including the Taiping rebellion.
+The Imperial government was hindered by a profusion of problems in various parts of the sprawling empire, including the Taiping Rebellion.
 China was also still suffering from the shocks caused by the first series of unequal treaties, such as the Treaty of Nanking.
 These circumstances favored the ascendancy of the Muslims in Yunnan.
 A total war was waged against Manchu rule.
 Du Wenxiu refused to surrender, unlike the other rebellious Muslim commander, Ma Rulong.

 Negotiations

 During the revolt, Hui from provinces which were not in rebellion, like Sichuan and Zhejiang, served as negotiators between rebellious Hui and the Qing government.
 One of Du Wenxiu's banners read "Deprive the Manchu Qing of their Mandate to Rule" (革命滿清), and he called on Han to assist Hui in their attempt to overthrow the Manchu regime and drive the Manchus out of China.
-Du's forces led multiple non-Muslim forces, including Han Chinese, Li, Bai, and Hani.